jukeboxplays/PuzzleRealvi/README.md

 # PuzzleRealvi
-This game project has been made by me all alone within 2-days (a personal challenge, just like a Game Jam).
+This game project has been made by me all alone within 2-days

 Here's the puzzle solution:
 https://youtu.be/OtevNqjOFio